melizalab/libtfr/README.rst

 optimized libraries of your own following the instructions below.
-Windows wheels with statically linked FFTW and LAPACK libraries have kindly been developed by `carlkl <https://github.com/carlkl>`__, but they are somewhat out of date.
+Windows wheels with statically linked FFTW and LAPACK libraries have kindly been developed by `carlkl <https://github.com/carlkl>`__, but they very out of date now.
 Install with
 ``pip install -i https://pypi.anaconda.org/carlkl/simple libtfr``

 Installing from source